LLM, AI/ML, Apache Kafka, Stream Processing, Real-time Applications

 Using Kafka Streams or Flink

 Stream processing frameworks like Kafka Streams and Apache Flink provide natural integration points for LLM calls.
-A Kafka Streams application can implement custom processors that invoke LLM APIs:
+Modern implementations use structured outputs (JSON Schema or function calling) to ensure consistent parsing, and async patterns to handle LLM latency without blocking.

 Managing Latency and Throughput